Momolem/knowledge-mkdocs/docs/CleanCode/Designpatterns/Facade.md

 - **Use the Facade when you want to structure a subsystem into layers.**
 	Create facades to define entry points to each level of a subsystem.
 You can reduce coupling between multiple subsystems by requiring them to communicate only through facades.

 	For example, let’s return to our video conversion framework.
 It can be broken down into two layers: video- and audio-related.
 For each layer, you can create a facade and then make the classes of each layer communicate with each another via those facades.
-This approach looks very similar to the [Mediator](./Mediator.md) pattern.
+This approach looks very similar to the [[./Mediator|Mediator]] pattern.

 ## How to Implement
 1. Check whether it’s possible to provide a simpler interface than what an existing subsystem already provides.
 You’re on the right track if this interface makes the client code independent from many of the subsystem’s classes.
 2. Declare and implement this interface in a new facade class.
 The facade should redirect the calls from the client code to appropriate objects of the subsystem.
 The facade should be responsible for initializing the subsystem and managing its further life cycle unless the client code already does this.
 3. To get the full benefit from the pattern, make all the client code communicate with the subsystem only via the facade.
 Now the client code is protected from any changes in the subsystem code.
 For example, when a subsystem gets upgraded to a new version, you will only need to modify the code in the facade.
-4. If the facade becomes [Large Class](Large%20Class.md), consider extracting part of its behavior to a new, refined facade class.
+4. If the facade becomes [[Large Class|Large Class]], consider extracting part of its behavior to a new, refined facade class.

 ## Pro and  Cons
 | Pros | Cons |